This post was first published on November 14, 2022, and was updated on April 3, 2023.

 On one hand, a recession could open up new opportunities for you.
-If prices fall and the market relaxes, this could be your chance to get into the market.
+If prices fall and the market relaxes, this could be your chance to buy real estate for less.
 On the other hand, you could find yourself in a very stressful situation if your income were to be disrupted.

 So is it a good idea to buy a home during a recession?
 Let’s investigate whether you should take the plunge, or if it’s better to wait.

 With buyers losing their competitive spirit, homes are taking longer to sell.
-Properties now stay on the market for an average of 33 days, compared with just 18 days this time last year.
-And in September, the average sale price fell year-over-year for the first time since May 2018.
+Properties now stay on the market for an average of 22 days, compared with just 9 days this time last year.

 What are the advantages of buying a home during a recession?